Brunozhon/guides/index.md

   </body>
 </html>
 ```
-4. Adding rules
+d.
+Adding rules:

-   1. If you put `style.css` in a folder, the attribute href of the link element should look like *`folder/path/to/file/`*`style.css`. **Be sure to escape any non ASCII charecters, such as " " (space) to %20, like `CSS%20styles/style.css`**.
+   A. If you put `style.css` in a folder, the attribute href of the link element should look like *`folder/path/to/file/`*`style.css`. **Be sure to escape any non ASCII charecters, such as " " (space) to %20, like `CSS%20styles/style.css`**.

-   2. If you put `style.css` in the root, add a slash, like `/style.css`.
+   B. If you put `style.css` in the root, add a slash, like `/style.css`.

-   3. If you want a absolute link, such as https://brunozhon.github.io/index.html, add *`protocol://pre-domain.domain.extension/foldername/`*`style.css`
+   C. If you want a absolute link, such as https://brunozhon.github.io/index.html, add *`protocol://pre-domain.domain.extension/foldername/`*`style.css`

-5. Click "Commit changes"
+e.
+Click "Commit changes"